 - Color intensities (dark against light) - Amount of lighting (dim versus bright) - Busyness (patterns versus plain solids, or commotion versus quiet) - 1.
 Are there contrasts that draw attention to areas of the room this person might need or want to use?
-(For example, are the room decorations in safe areas more visibly engaging than room decorations near dangerous exit doors?) - 2.
+(For example, brighter lighting in safe areas and dimmer lighting near dangerous unused exit doors?) - 2.
 Are there contrasts that highlight objects this person might need or want to use?
-(For example, is the toilet seat different from the floor; the closet door different from the wall around it?) - 3.
+(For example, toilet seat different from floor; closet door different from wall?) - 3.
 Are edges of surfaces and changes in floor height highlighted with contrasts?
-(For example, edges of stair steps?)

-- 4. If this person needs to avoid an object, does that object look similar to the area around it?
+(For example, edges of stairs?) - 4.
+If this person needs to avoid an object, does that object look similar to the area around it?
 (For example, is an electrical outlet or dangerous exit door the same color as the wall around it?) - 5.
 Is there a variety of moods created by various spaces, so this person can be drawn to an area that matches the particular mood they are in at the moment?
 (For example, busy high energy living room versus cozy quiet den?)